thisisobate/kyverno-website/src/content/docs/policies/other/check-serviceaccount/check-serviceaccount.md

 ---
-title: "Check ServiceAccount"
+title: 'Check ServiceAccount'
 category: Sample
 version: 1.6.0
 subject: Pod,ServiceAccount
-policyType: "validate"
+policyType: 'validate'
 description: >
   ServiceAccounts with privileges to create Pods may be able to do so and name a ServiceAccount other than the one used to create it.
 This policy checks the Pod, if created by a ServiceAccount, and ensures the `serviceAccountName` field matches the actual ServiceAccount.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/check-serviceaccount/check-serviceaccount.yaml" target="-blank">/other/check-serviceaccount/check-serviceaccount.yaml</a>

 ```yaml